khoah2utr4n/FaceMaskDetection_YOLOv8/README.md

 # Face Mask Detection with YOLOv8
-This project implements a face mask detection system using a powerful [YOLOv8](https://github.com/ultralytics/ultralytics) model from Ultralytics and the [Face Mask Detection Dataset](https://www.kaggle.com/datasets/andrewmvd/face-mask-detection) on Kaggle.
-It can classify faces into three categories: wear a mask, wear a mask incorrectly, and not wear a mask.
-In addition, a user-friendly Streamlit web interface has been created to detect mask usage in real-time webcam or uploaded images.
+This project implements a face mask detection system using [YOLOv8](https://github.com/ultralytics/ultralytics) model from Ultralytics and the [Face Mask Detection Dataset](https://www.kaggle.com/datasets/andrewmvd/face-mask-detection) on Kaggle.
+It can classify faces into three categories:

+  * Wearing a mask

+  * Wearing a mask incorrectly

+  * Not wearing a mask

+A user-friendly interface built with Streamlit and PyQt allows real-time detection via webcam or image uploads.

 ![Screenshot 2025-05-09 094821](https://github.com/user-attachments/assets/dc2a3b5f-992f-4a7c-916b-b5a12c1fc93c)